srappel/census_workshop_2022/content/setup.md

 Please prepare to mute your microphone and unmute only when you would like to speak.
 {: .step}

+This workshop has hands-on components.
 It's strongly recommended to use two monitors or two devices, one to follow along and one to view the zoom webinar.
 {: .step}
 <br>